Marouf al-Bakhit

-He resigned from his post on 17 October 2011, and was succeeded by Awn Shawkat Al-Khasawneh on 24 October.
+Al-Bakhit resigned from his post on 17 October 2011, and was succeeded by Awn Al-Khasawneh on 24 October.

 Education

-Bakhit graduated with a bachelor's degree in General Management and Political Science from University of Jordan.
-He also earned a Masters in Public Administration from the University of Southern California in 1982, and a PhD in Strategic Studies from King's College London in 1990.
-His PhD thesis is entitled "The evolution of Egyptian air defence strategy 1967-1973".
+Marouf al-Bakhit graduated with a bachelor's degree in General Management and Political Science from University of Jordan.
+He also earned a Master of Public Administration from the University of Southern California in 1982, and a PhD in Strategic Studies from King's College London in 1990.
+His PhD thesis was entitled "The Evolution of Egyptian Air Defence Strategy 1967-1973".

 Military career

 Marouf al-Bakhit comes from Jordan's Al-Abbadi Tribe.
 He joined the Jordanian Armed Forces in 1964, and graduated from the Royal Military College in 1966 as Second Lieutenant.
 He retired from the Armed Forces in 1999 as Major General.

-Prime Minister
+Prime minister

-Bakhit has been Prime Minister twice, first from 27 November 2005 until 25 November 2007, and then from 1 February 2011.
+Bakhit was Prime Minister twice, first from 27 November 2005 until 25 November 2007, and then from 9 February 2011.

 First term

 Bakhit was appointed by King Abdullah II less than three weeks after the 2005 Amman bombings.
 The 2005 Amman bombings were a series of coordinated bomb attacks on three hotels in Amman, Jordan, on 9 November 2005.
 The attacks killed 60 people and injured 115 others.

 After two years of trying to get reforms through the parliament, followed by a questionable election, he resigned and was replaced by Nader al-Dahabi.